 6.1b If notice was not provided, explain why.
-If it was provided, attach a copy of the current notice.

 This Privacy Impact Assessment (PIA) also serves as notice of the DTC Integration Platform (DIP).
 As required by the eGovernment Act of 2002, Pub.L.107-347 §208(b)(1)(B)(iii), the Department of Veterans Affairs "after completion of the [PIA] under clause (ii), make the privacy impact assessment publicly available through the website of the agencies.
 VA System of Record Notices (SORNs) which are published in the Federal Register and available online: